HillsMakan/sydneyhillsmakan/src/content/partner/dts_construction.md

   - professionals
 region: nsw
 discount_pct: 10
+discount_text: When you mention that you are HMG member
 ---
 DTS Construction, led by Albert, is a trusted renovation and construction service dedicated to delivering quality workmanship and reliable solutions for residential and commercial properties across Sydney.
 Established in 2012, the business brings over a decade of hands-on industry experience.